A timeline of 19th-century America

 “

-A Happy New Year,” by Francis Forrester (
+A Happy New Year,” Francis Forrester (

 Youth’s Cabinet; January)